 NEWS & UPDATES

-- Research on gaps and obstacles in the application of energy efficiency methods of buildings:
+UPGREAT research on the gaps and obstacles in the implementation of energy efficiency methods in buildings:

 This project is part of the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).